I Want To...

 Clinical Diagnosis of Acoustic Neuroma: Unilateral loss of hearing is the most common initial symptom

-More than 80% of patients having acoustic neuromas have tinnitus.
+More than 80 percent of patients having acoustic neuromas have tinnitus.
 Tinnitus is usually described as hissing, ringing, buzzing or roaring.
 Tinnitus is often said to be high pitched.
 In some patients the tinnitus is a pure tone, and in others the tinnitus is a noise.
 Many patients with acoustic neuroma have combined tinnitus and hearing loss.

-Acoustic neuromas typically begin in sites that are "transition zones" from the central to the peripheral nervous system along the VIIIth cranial nerve (the nerve that subserves hearing and balance function).
+Acoustic neuromas typically begin in sites that are "transition zones" from the central to the peripheral nervous system along the eighth cranial nerve (the nerve that subserves hearing and balance function).
 The most common site of origin is thought to be that site along the nerve shown in the adjacent image (+).
 As the acoustic neuroma expands it fills the internal auditory meatus (opening of the internal auditory canal, thereby compressing the cochlear (hearing nerve) and facial (facial strength) nerves.
 Though hearing loss commonly occurs as a result of tumor compression of the hearing nerve, facial weakness often does not occur until acoustic tumors grow quite larger.